rishikarri/MyReactInterviewGuide/README.md

 ### Talk to me about Pointers

+### What does the function fgets do?

+fgets reads a specified amount of values from the specified stream and stores these values into a string

 ### What is a segmentation fault?

 A segmentation fault occurs when a programmer tries to access memory that he/she is not allowed to.